 The preservation of evidence through first responder initiatives and better use of technology forms a critical challenge for the years to come.
-It is advisable to centrally develop partnerships with first responders and technology experts so that all actors within the Rome Statute system may benefit
+It is advisable to centrally develop partnerships with suitable first responders and technology experts so that all actors within the Rome Statute system may benefit from such links to better advance their respective mandates.

-Open source crime database
+• Open source crime database

-Many law enforcement actors are identifying, collecting and analysing open source data which leads to duplication of efforts.
-Creating a common crime database will provide investigators and prosecutors with easily accessible data on potential crimes, witnesses and perpetrators.
-This will be a great tool in facilitating their investigations.
+Many law enforcement agencies are identifying, collecting and analysing open source data which leads to duplication of efforts.
+While creating a common crime database based on open source information might be challenging, it must be possible to at least make available the analysis developed by different agencies.
+This will result in efficiency gains for investigators and prosecutors with more easily accessible data on potential crimes, witnesses and perpetrators.
+In this regard, the Office could share the open source databases and reports it has developed to support other agencies in their endeavours.

-• Platform for the exchange of confidential information
+Platform for the exchange of confidential information

-Law enforcement agencies are investigating similar or related cases in the same situations, looking at the same pool of witnesses or evidence and sending out missions to interview the same persons without necessarily being aware of these duplicated efforts.
+Law enforcement agencies are investigating similar or related cases in the same situations, often looking at the same pool of witnesses or evidence and embarking on missions to interview the same persons without necessarily being aware of these duplicated efforts.
 Such duplication not only leads to contradictions in the statements taken but also exposes the witness to an increased risk of re-traumatisation due to the multiple interviews.